This post may contain affiliate links, please read our disclosure policy.

 This one isn’t a winery, but I am adding it here as a bonus for you all.
 You’re welcome.
 You can actually walk from the Boathouse to Northern Latitudes.
 Northern Latitudes is a distillery and it offers free tastings, but I recommend skipping the crazy crowds around the tasting area and head straight to the bar.
 They make some of the most amazing cocktails you will ever have, and I am not over exaggerating.

 The prices are reasonable and these cocktails pack a punch!
 My mom’s favorite is the Pina Colada, I like the Hell Yeah, Cherry Cobbler, Ginger Sunset and the Ginger Mule.
 The Kentucky Waffle is always a favorite of the guys.
+The Hell Yeah is the one pictured above.

 Have you ever been to the wineries in Northern Michigan?
 If so, which would you say are the best Michigan wineries to visit?